pinglainstitute/energy-gdp-emissions/README.md

 ### Results
 Most of the best features for three different correlations include cumulative resource co2.
 However, cumulative co2 features should be excluded to use, due to the circular dependency with co2.

+Also any features related to temperature were excluded since the causality is in the other direction co2 -> temperature

 The exogenouse varialbes we could include:

 for example of 3 countries,